 a) Take the hearing aids off and put them away for the rest of the day.

-b) Grab the hearing aid for her and put it right back in.
+b) Grab the hearing aid from her and put it right back in.

 "No eating.
 You need to wear this."

 c) Gently take the hearing aid and hug and calm her.